In this topic:

 I bent up both tabs slightly and drilled a 3/16" hole in each.
 I didn't bend them up too much for fear I'd ruin the tight fit of the damper against the charcoal bowl.
 I inserted the end of a 12" piece of 3/16" metal rod through one hole and marked where it crossed the damper rivet.
 I put a slight bend in the rod at the mark and reinserted it through both holes, fastening with two 3/16" e-clips on the outside surface of each tab.
 To shorten the handle, I cut off some of the excess rod using a Dremel cut-off wheel.

-If you're using a Smokey Joe Silver, you may have noticed it's got a tiny ash catcher that sits under the charcoal bowl.
+If you're using a basic Smokey Joe, you may have noticed it's got a tiny ash catcher that sits under the charcoal bowl.
 That's fine for a short grilling session, but it may overflow when barbecuing for longer periods of time.
 The solution is to super-size that catcher by replacing it with an aluminum pie tin.
 Just drill a hole in the tin and fasten it in place of the original catcher.

 To create an indirect cooking environment, you need something to sit between the hot coals and the cooking grate to diffuse the heat.
 In the WSM, this is achieved using the water pan.
 For the Mini WSM, most people go without water, so there are any number of things you can use for this purpose, like a shallow metal pan or a terra cotta clay saucer.
 Both can be wrapped in aluminum foil for easy cleanup.